Inflectra/rapise-documentation/docs/Guide/object_templates.md

 ## Purpose

-The **Object Templates** feature allows you to model test cases using placeholder repository objects before you’ve learned them from the application.
-This is useful when designing [Modules / Page Objects](./Frameworks/pageobjects.md) ahead of actual implementation.
+The **Object Templates** feature allows you to model test cases using placeholder repository objects before you learn them from the application.
+This is useful when designing [Modules / Page Objects](./Frameworks/pageobjects.md) prior to actual implementation.

 Object Templates are only available when working in [Testing Framework](./Frameworks/frameworks.md) mode.

 ## How to Use

 Right-click on a **Test Case**, **Page Object / Module**, or **Object Repository Window** in the Object Tree.
-You will see the **Add Repository Object**.
+The **Add Repository Object** option will appear.

-This command inserts a repository object that is copied from a predefined **template** object.
+This command inserts a repository object copied from a predefined **template** object.

 ### One-Time Setup: Creating a Template